 What works better: specifically or generally formulated rules?
 Specific rules are more clear behavioral guidelines, but they suffer from the disadvantage that their invoke a limited focus and may invite people to look for loopholes in the law.
 General rules are more comprehensive and better communicate underlying values and principles.
 However, they leave room for people to self-interestedly rationalize and justify their unethical acts.
 We are studying the conditions that make general rules more effective.
 This line of research aims to give insight into under what conditions specific rules are more effective and under what conditions general rules are more effective.
 It has various fields of applications, such as laws, contracts, covenants, and codes of conduct.

 Health programs and own responsibility in health

 In current times there is a lot of knowledge about the effects of nutrition and physical exercise on health.
 As a result, people are regularly told by the media, policy makers, and physicians, what they can do to be healthy.
 This may result in the general idea that health is something within the control of an individual, and that it is an individual´s own “fault” if (s)he is ill, overweight, or burned-out.
 So, what are the effects of stressing people’s own responsibility in health?
 On the one hand, stressing people’s own responsibility may successfully induce people to adopt a healthy life-style.
-On the other hand, it may also induce stigmatization and discrimination towards those who suffer from chronic illnesses, are overweight, etc. Previous research has shown that moralization of overweight can have adverse effects for those with relatively high weights.
-Currently my research focuses on the effect of appealing to one’s own responsibility, also in the context of health programs.
+On the other hand, it may also induce stigmatization and discrimination towards those who suffer from chronic illnesses, are overweight, etc. My research has shown that moralization of overweight can have adverse effects for those with relatively high weights.
+Also, it has demonstrating that health programs that appeal to one’s own responsibility may inadvertedly foster stigmatization of people who are overweight.